studiometa/create-wordpress-project/readme.md

 npx @studiometa/create-wordpress-project project-name
 ```

-Follow the prompt steps to complete the project creation
+Follow the prompt steps to complete the project creation.

 ### To get started
 - Go to your project folder